-- one original and two copies of your declaration
+- one original and one copy of your declaration

-- one original and two copies of declarations from friends or family who witnessed how you were harmed or threatened in your home country
+- one original and one copy of declarations from friends or family who witnessed how you were harmed or threatened in your home country

-- one original and two copies of an expert declaration from a medical expert who has examined you for evidence of physical abuse you suffered in your country
+- one original and one copy of an expert declaration from a medical expert who has examined you for evidence of physical abuse you suffered in your country

-- one original and two copies of an expert declaration from a psychologist or psychiatrist who has examined you for evidence of emotional problems you are suffering as a result of harm you suffered in your country
+- one original and one copy of an expert declaration from a psychologist or psychiatrist who has examined you for evidence of emotional problems you are suffering as a result of harm you suffered in your country

-- one original and two copies of an expert declaration from a human rights activist or an academic who is familiar with human rights abuses in your country
+- one original and one copy of an expert declaration from a human rights activist or an academic who is familiar with human rights abuses in your country

-- one original and two copies of country-conditions reports and any news clippings explaining human rights abuses in your country and what had happened to you
+- one original and one copy of country-conditions reports and any news clippings explaining human rights abuses in your country and what had happened to you

 - any other materials that confirm what had happened to you in your home country, including photographs that show how you were harmed, threatening letters, newspaper articles describing how you were harmed, official government documents, and so forth.